gispos/AvsPThumb/README.md

 - Reads bookmarks saved with AvsPmod in avs script.
 Also reads a bookmarks list (cr.txt).
 - You can save the read as a stream, to open quickly with AvsPThumb.
 - Can send commands to AvsPmod.
+- Does not make entries in the registry or file system.
+If not liked, just delete.

 How to do
 ---------------